 I suspect that most obsessive litigants are driven not just by the perceived righteousness of their cause, but also by simply having too much time to convince themselves of that righteousness (and that everyone else is against them).
 This encourages them to devote that time to a ceaseless campaign in pursuance of their aims, blind to the fact that they are actually doing great damage not just to others, but also to their own cause.

 The latest example of this phenomenon is the case Akester v Fitzgerald, in which one of the ‘victims’ of the obsessive litigant was no less than the President of the Family Division himself, Sir James Munby.
 As we will see, the obsessive litigant is an extremely tiresome creature, who causes their victims to waste an inordinate amount of precious time that could be far better spent doing more productive things.

-This judgment in Akester v Fitzgerald doesn’t really go into the details of the case (if you want those details there are two earlier judgments that you can read, including one that I have referred to here previously), but the following facts, including examples of Mr Fitzgerald’s behaviour, will give you a flavour.
+This judgment in Akester v Fitzgerald doesn’t really go into the details of the case (if you want those details there are two earlier judgments that you can read), but the following facts, including examples of Mr Fitzgerald’s behaviour, will give you a flavour.

 Mr Fitzgerald is actually involved in two pieces of litigation: one relating to financial remedy proceedings brought against him by his wife, and another in the Court of Protection, relating to his aunt, who is a patient whose affairs are under the control of the Court of Protection.